 Ben Sparrow | Director

-Ben is a lean management consultant with Japanese proficiency and thirteen years experience in the transfer of Japanese lean management know-how to a broad range of industry sectors.
+Ben is a lean management consultant with Japanese proficiency and nineteen years experience in the transfer of Japanese lean management know-how to a broad range of industry sectors.

 Ben’s experience includes eight years with the Tokyo head office and Australia branch of Japan Management Association Consultants (JMAC).
 Over this time, he worked extensively with global clients alongside veteran Japanese lean management consultants – including a number of the original developers of lean application to various sectors.